dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 ![Point Cloud Comparison Icon](img/UpdatedUI/PointCloudEditor/icon-point-cloud-comparison.png)

-Highlights and displays selected point clouds in contrasting, where red is shown to be the points removed from the first selected point cloud relative to the second selected point cloud, while green is the colour of the points added to the first selected point cloud and blue is the colour of the points that remain unchanged between the two point clouds.
+Highlights and displays selected point clouds in contrasting colours, where red is shown to be the points removed from the first selected point cloud relative to the second selected point cloud, green is the colour of the points added to the first selected point cloud and blue is the colour of the points that remain unchanged between the two point clouds.
 The settings found within the Toolbar are as follows:

 ![Point Cloud Comparison Menu Pre](img/UpdatedUI/PointCloudEditor/menu-point-cloud-comparison.png)